RILAB/statements/README.md

 ## Grants

 Successful grant applications.
-See this [list](https://jabberwocky.weecology.org/2012/08/10/a-list-of-publicly-available-grant-proposals-in-the-biological-sciences/) as well for additional grants.
+See this [list](https://jabberwocky.weecology.org/2012/08/10/a-list-of-publicly-available-grant-proposals-in-the-biological-sciences/) as well for additional grants, and [Yaniv Brandvain's collection of NSF GRFP applications](https://github.com/ybrandvain/GRFP).

 ## Research and Teaching Statements